DUI With Child Passengers

 Child Endangerment Charges

-Penal Code 273a: If you drive under the influence with a child under 14 years old in the car, you may be charged with child endangerment (Penal Code Section 273a).
-This is a wobbler offense, meaning it can be charged as either a misdemeanor or a felony, depending on the circumstances.
+Penal Code 273a: If you drive under the influence with a child in the car, you may be charged with child endangerment (Penal Code Section 273a).
+This is a wobbler offense, meaning it can be charged as either a misdemeanor or a felony depending on the circumstances.

 Misdemeanor: If charged as a misdemeanor, you may face up to 1 year (364 days) in county jail and a fine.